Personal Apps - Advanced

 Changes take effect immediately.
 Usage of your token will result in a 403 Forbidden response.

-When it is enabled, in addition to clicking a link from your email (or entering the email code), you will be asked to enter a 6-digit code from your mobile device in order to log in.
+When it is enabled, in addition to clicking a link from your email (or entering the email code), you will be asked to enter a 6-digit code generated by an authenticator app on your mobile device in order to log in.
+This makes your account more secure, because anyone trying to log in would need to have access to your mobile device in addition to your email inbox.

 This is because your personal app has a high level of access to your financial accounts (including being able to trigger payments from your bank accounts).